 It is crucial to discuss this question with each committee member separately.
 Some will want to see installments of your thesis, while others will prefer reading the whole thesis in one sitting.
 The program has no firm requirements in place for them.
-Plus, some readers are crucially important to the progress of the thesis, and it would be beneficial if the student consulted with those readers more than at the time of the final reading.
+Plus, some readers beyond the committee chair, especially the source literature experts, are crucially important to the progress of the thesis, and it would be beneficial if you consulted with those readers early enough to make substantive changes.
 Here, too, bear in mind the faculty members' own workload.
 Advance notice and advance submissions are not only expressions of courtesy but also matter of practical necessity.